Occupational Therapy Telehealth

 Decrease money and time spent on traveling to patients

 Sometimes occupational therapists and occupational therapy assistants (OTAs) may need to travel to their patients who have mobility issues and/or are in rural locations.
-In these cases, occupational therapy telehealth allows you to provide a high-quality therapy experience without having to travel.
+In these cases, telehealth OT allows you to provide a high-quality therapy experience without having to travel.
 Not traveling means that you win back time in your schedule and can avoid costly travel expenses as well.

 Evaluate patients’ day-to-day environment in real-time